Probolinggo: Colonial era

 As a result of Mataram's involvement in Geger Pacinan (and subsequent war), Dutch East India Company signed an agreement with Sunan Pakubuwono II on 11 November 1743 to hand over most of eastern Java, including Probolinggo, to the former.

-In 1811, under Dutch East Indies' Governor General Daendels rule, Probolinggo was sold to a Chinese man Han Tik-Ko.
+In 1811, under Dutch East Indies' Governor General Daendels rule, Probolinggo was sold to a Chinese man Han Kik Ko.
 The agreed price was 1 million ringgit paid in installment for 10 years.
-He then was given titles of "Mayor Cina" (Chinese mayor) and "Tuan Tanah Probolinggo" ("Probolinggo Lanlord") that had similar authority as bupati (regent).
+He then was given titles of "Mayor Cina" (Chinese mayor) and "Tuan Tanah Probolinggo" ("Probolinggo Landlord") that had similar authority as bupati (regent).
 Meanwhile, Probolinggo resident called him "Babah Tumenggung".

-Under Han Tik-Ko, Probolinggo residents were not satisfied of Han Tik-Ko since he imposed heavy tax to them.
-As a result, on 18 May 1813, a clash happened between the rebellious residents and Han Tik-Ko people.
-The event was called Perang Kedopok/Kepruk Cino (Kedopok War/Hit the Chinese) in which Han Tik-Ko was killed.
-The Dutch East Indies Lieutenant Governor Stamford Raffles then bought back the city from Han Tik-Ko's family.
+Under Han Tik-Ko, Probolinggo residents were not satisfied with Han Kik Ko since he imposed heavy taxes to them.
+As a result, on 18 May 1813, a clash happened between the rebellious residents and Han Kik Ko's people.
+The event was called Perang Kedopok/Kepruk Cino (Kedopok War/Hit the Chinese) in which Han Kik Ko was killed along with a number of British officers.
+The Dutch East Indies Lieutenant Governor Stamford Raffles then bought back the city from Han Kik Ko's family.

 The ruler of Probolinggo between 1818 and 1821 was Raden Tumenggung Aryo Notoadiningrat, while in 1823 the ruler was Raden Tumenggung Panji Notonegoro.